PiDP-8/I Software

 Publicizing

-While the NLS image uploads — the ILS image was already sent in step 7 in the first pass through the list above — compose the announcement message, and modify the front page to point to the new images.
-You might also need to update the approximate image sizes reported on that page.
-Post the announcement message and new front page once that second upload completes.
+While the image uploads, compose the announcement message and modify the front page to point to the new image.
+Update the approximate image size reported on that page.
+Post the announcement message and new front page once the upload completes.

 License

-Copyright © 2016-2021 by Warren Young.
+Copyright © 2016-2026 by Warren Young, Bill Cattey.
 This document is licensed under the terms of the SIMH license.